opendocsg/slw-judgments-backfill/2013_SGHC_131/report.md

 31     It was uncontroversial that Mr Lim did make an offer to Mr Ong to purchase the Shares.
 The controversy surrounds what the _terms_ of this offer were.
 I should point out that the differences between the parties on the terms of the offer was only of consequence to the issue of whether there was a valid acceptance of Mr Lim’s offer by Mr Ong and it is imperative that the terms of the offer are identified right at the outset.

-32     It is settled law that offer and acceptance as concepts of contract formation constitute the objective manifestations of an intention to contract: see _Gay Choon Ing v Loh Sze Ti Terence Peter_ [2009] 2 SLR(R) 332 (“ _Gay Choon Ing_ ”) and _Cooperatieve Centrale Raiffeisen-Boerenleenbank BA (Trading as Rabobank International), Singapore Branch v Motorola Electronics Pte Ltd_ [2011] 2 SLR 63.
+32     It is settled law that offer and acceptance as concepts of contract formation constitute the objective manifestations of an intention to contract: see _Gay Choon Ing v Loh Sze Ti Terence Peter_ <span class="citation">[2009] 2 SLR(R) 332</span> (“ _Gay Choon Ing_ ”) and _Cooperatieve Centrale Raiffeisen-Boerenleenbank BA (Trading as Rabobank International), Singapore Branch v Motorola Electronics Pte Ltd_ <span class="citation">[2011] 2 SLR 63</span>.

 33     In the context of an offer, it is stated in _The Law of Contract in Singapore_ (Andrew B L Phang gen ed) (Academy Publishing, 2012) (“ _The Law of Contract in Singapore_ ”) at para 03.024 that “the key element of an offer is that of intention” and that “[t]his ... has to be ascertained objectively”.
 The learned authors further elaborate that: